ec-jrc/lisflood-code/docs/3_step4_model-initialisation/index.md

 ### Initialization of volumetric soil moisture content

-> An improved initialization scheme has been implemented in OS-LISFLOOD v5, allowing to remove non-realistic trends in the thrid soil layer volumetric soil moisture content and consequent fictitious discharge values in the channels.
+> An improved initialization scheme has been implemented in OS-LISFLOOD v5, allowing to remove non-realistic trends in the third soil layer volumetric soil moisture content and consequent fictitious discharge values in the channels.
 There were previously observed, for example, in arid climates.
-Albeit the former initialization strategy with bogus values is still feasibile, the use of the methodology explained here is highly recommended, for all modelling excercises.
+Albeit the former initialization strategy with bogus values is still feasible, the use of the methodology explained here is highly recommended, for all modelling exercises.

 OS LISFLOOD prerun provides in output end states and average fluxes.
 The end states are the volumetric soil moisture content for the three soil layers and the three land covers (9 maps).
 The average fluxes represent the average infiltration (over the simulation period) from the soil layer 2 to soil layer 3, for the three land cover fractions (3 maps indicated as *SeepTopToSubBAverageOther/Forest/Irrigated*).
 In the cold run, the end states are used to initialise the volumetric soil moisture content of soil layers 1 and 2.
 The initialisation of the volumetric soil moisture content of soil layer 3 makes use of the relevant end state and of the fluxes.
 Specifically, according to the steady-state approach, the model tries to enable long term equilibrium conditions between average inflow and outflow fluxes in the third soil layer.